Here’s Everybody From “The Wire” Who Now Works on “The Deuce”

 Uta Briesewitz: A director of photography on The Wire, now working as part of the directing stable on The Deuce.

-Nina Kostroff-Noble: A producer on both projects, who is married to actor Michael Kostroff, mentioned above.
+Nina Kostroff-Noble: A producer on both projects, who is also the sister of actor Michael Kostroff, mentioned above.

 Alex Hall: An editor on The Wire, now working as part of the directing stable on The Deuce.